libp2p/docs/content/concepts/transport.md

 Another transport protocol under development at the IETF is WebTransport.
 WebTransport is a new specification that uses QUIC to offer an alternative to WebSockets.
-Instead, it can be considered WebSockets over QUIC by allowing browsers to establish a stream-multiplexed and bidirectional connection to servers.
+It can be considered WebSockets over QUIC by allowing browsers to establish a stream-multiplexed and bidirectional connection to servers.

-The specification can depend on and reuse the QUIC infrastructure in place to offer WebSockets that take the benefits of UDP and offer sockets without head-of-line blocking.
+The specification can depend on and reuse the QUIC infrastructure in place to offer WebSockets that take the benefits of UDP and offer streams without head-of-line blocking.

 Recall that WebSockets are bidirectional, full-duplex communication between two points over a single-socket connection.
-WebTransports, as a result, can be used like WebSockets, but with the support of multistreams.
+WebTransport can be used like WebSockets, but with the support of multiple streams.

 WebTransport streams can be arbitrary in size and independent when possible.
 They are reliable but can be canceled when possible.
 The datagrams in a